jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Lab

+The objectives of this lab is to use the shell commands we learned in this chapter and understand their proper usage patterns.

+The outcome will be that you will be able to succesfully use the Linux Shell for navigation, file creation, and file modifcation.

+The final deliverable will be one text file with the commands to execute each numbered step along with a screenshot if required.

+1) Navigate from your home directory to your Downloads directory
+  i) Take a screenshot of the output of the ```ls``` command.
+Name the file lastname-firstname-screenshot-week-5-1.(jpg or png)

+1) Use the wget command to download the source code for the text book down to your local Downloads folder.
+The code is located at this URL: [https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip](https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip "URL")

+1) Use the unzip command to extract the files to a new directory called __book__ (you will need to use the ```man wget``` command to find out the usage option in order to accomplish this.
+  i) Take a screenshot of the output of the new directory listed to the commandline screen.
+Name the file lastname-firstname-screenshot-week-5-2.(jpg or png)

+1) Use the cd command to change the directory into the book/images directory.
+  i) Take a screenshot of the output of an ls command in this directory.
+Name the file lastname-firstname-screenshot-week-5-3.(jpg or png)

+1) Use the mv command to move the images AndrewTanenbaum.jpg, Dennis_Ritchie_2011.jpg, and Ken_n_dennis.jpg into the Chapter-02 directory. (issue the commands to move the images one at a time)
+  i) cd into the images/Chapter-02 directory.

 Final deliverable is to place all of the above screenshots, 23 total) into a single zip file named: __lastname-firstname-chapter-05-lab.zip__

 #### Footnotes